To quote Erykah Badu: “I am an artist and I’m sensitive about my ish…”

 Jamilla VanDyke-Bailey

-Jamilla D. VanDyke-Bailey is a 26-year-old, black feminist living with depression, anxiety, PTSD, and bipolar disorder II.
+Jamilla D. VanDyke-Bailey is a Black feminist living with depression, anxiety, PTSD, and bipolar disorder II.
 She uses her writing to give a voice to the trauma that is often suffered in silence and to bring a sense of belonging amongst the misfits.
 She has had work published in The Southhampton Review, K’in Literary Journal, and Oddball Magazine, amongst others.